serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 < x-amz-cf-id: tx....jw==
 ```

-Then rerun the same upload snippet, with the same presigned URL, and the response should be following.
+Then rerun the same upload snippet, with the same presigned URL, and the response should be the following.

 ```shell
 < HTTP/2 403